Techtonica/curriculum/projects/mailing-list-rest-api.md

 ### Index

 #### Route
-`/lists` - an array of all the existing list names
+`/lists` - fetch all the existing list names

 #### Response